chisui/dakka/thesis/main.md

 ### General cleanup

-The codebase has be growing organically in the course of the project.
+The codebase has been growing organically in the course of the project.
 As a result, the code can be streamlined and cleaned up.
 Since the creation process was also a learning experience it contains a few remnants of experiments that are no longer needed.
+For example I would like to rename `ActorContext` to better to `ActorAction`.
 For this framework to be usable it also requires better documentation.
 Both Haddock comments inside of the code and basic tutorials would be needed.

 ### Automatically flattening the Actor System type hierarchy

-Currently you have to provide a flat representation of all Actor types inside of an Actor system if you want to run int manually.
+Currently the user has to provide a flat representation of all Actor types inside of an Actor system if they want to run it manually.
 This representation could be derived from the root Actor of the Actor system.
 For this all entries inside of the `Creates` type family have to be recursively aggregated.
 Since the graph of Actor types inside of an Actor system may have cycles, flattening this graph requires cycle detection inside a type computation.